Klausdk1999/Klausdk1999/README.md

 ### Hello there 👋

 ### Please, don't leave without taking a look at my pinned projects at the bottom of the page!
+You can access Fishy-Control and ZapRecall to see how they work!

 My name is **Klaus Dieter Kupper**.
 I'm a **FullStack Developer** learning more at Driven Education Bootcamp and a **Control and Automation engineering** student at the Federal University of Santa Catarina.